Queen Street, Little Hulton, Salford M38 0WHEmail:

-On the 15th October, all children in school took part in a British Values focus week.
+In 2019-20, all children in school took part in a British Values focus week.
 During this week pupils explored the what democracy means and how democratic processes affect our everyday lives.
 Key vocabulary explored during this week included: democracy, vote, ballot, government, parliament, council, representative, campaign and society.

 Children in Key Stage 2 used extracts from 'Discover the UK parliament' in guided reading which is available below.
 In Key Stage 1, pupils used the text 'The day the crayons quit' by Oliver Jeffers to support their understanding of democracy.

 The children discussed making sure everything is fair and that everybody has a voice.
 They created some rules for our own classrooms.
 Then they had a vote at the end of the day to decide which story we could read as a class.

 The children read the story Farmer Duck and discussed how the farmer was treating the duck unfairly.
 They did a walking debate to explore things being fair and unfair.

 The children in Lower Key Stage 2 have been learning about democratic processes in their guided reading sessions.
 They have been reviewing related vocabulary and checking their understanding of each word.